joemays/ts-local-dynamo/README.md

 ### Configuration

-You can specify an alternative Docker image name and a custom docker command.
+You can specify an alternative Docker image name.
 See `LocalDynamoConfig` for details.

+## Thanks

+Since v1.1.0 this library is built on top of [testcontainers](https://www.npmjs.com/package/testcontainers).
+Thanks!

 ## Contributing